aleaalexander12/SocialMediaApp/README.md

 # Creatify - Social Media App

-Creatify is a full-stack social media web application — but enhanced with a modern UI and personalized creative experience.
+Creatify is a full-stack social media web application — enhanced with a modern UI and personalized creative experience.
 Users can share images, like posts, comment, follow others, and more.

 ## Features